ljmartin/molrec/README.md

 ## Blurb

 This project uses network-based approaches - like recommender systems - and asks how well they perform with or without molecular structure.
-We ran these algorithms through two validation tasks:
+We compared these algorithms:

 - 1-NN classifier.
 This is a basic baseline for structure-based techniques
 - Label correlation.
 This is a network-based approach that uses the number of shared labels (the 'label correlation') between pairs of proteins to predict new labels